MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 1. Ensure you're still signed in to **LON-CL1** as **Adatum\\Administrator** from the previous exercise.

-1. To find operators used for wildcard string comparison, in the console, enter the following command, and then select Enter:
+1. To find operators used for wildcard string comparison, in the console, enter the following command, and then press the Enter key:

    ```ps
    Get-Help *comparison*
    ```

-1. In the console, enter the following command, and then select Enter:
+1. In the console, enter the following command, and then press the Enter key:

    ```ps
    Get-Help about_comparison_operators -ShowWindow